Jiamian-Wang/S2-transformer-HSI/README.md

 # S2-transformer-HSI

-This repository contains the network implementation, testing, and evaluation code of the novel S^2-transformer network for hyperspectral image reconstruction.
+This repository contains the network implementation, testing, and evaluation code of the novel S^2-transformer network for mask-aware hyperspectral image reconstruction.

 	- For simulation data, we use full reference image quality assessments (full-ref IQA): PSNR and SSIM;
 	- For real data, we use no reference image quality assessments (no-ref IQA): Naturalness Image Quality Evaluator (NIQE);